♫ Listening to: Up and Down by Wavves and Culture Abuse ♫

 Wrap the grated potato in a kitchen towel and squeeze out the liquid.

-Mix the potatoes with half of the melted earth balance, the salt, and the pepper.
+Mix the potatoes with half of the melted vegan butter, the salt, and the pepper.

 Toss everything with your hands in a large bowl until the potatoes are evenly coated.